incrediblesound/DiamondDB/README.md

 `npm install`
 and
 `webpack`
 to build the package.
-Then you can run
+Then you can run `mkdir data` to make the folder for storing records and
 ```shell
 node server
 ```
-and you will see some nice messages telling you that there is a server listening for requests and a queue waiting for jobs.
+which will give you some nice messages telling you that there is a server listening for requests and a queue waiting for jobs.
 Next you can POST some JSON to `localhost:2020` to interact with the database.
 Here are some examples:

 ```javascript
 {